menevia16a/WowheadLootExtractor/README.md

 - Single Player Project - Legion (SPP-Legion's) database format
 - Skeezix for original script concept
 - Veil - SPP Developer, and the Godfather's Right Hand

+## Limitations & Future Work

+- Currently the script only supports extracting loot tables for NPCs.
+This covers the vast majority of creature drops but omits other Wowhead types.
+- Planned expansions (future work):
+   - Add support for GameObjects (e.g., chests) loot tables.
+   - Add support for Spell-sourced drops
+   - Optional CLI flags to fine-tune behavior:
+      - Exclude specified professions
+      - Exclude specified item qualities
+      - Exclude specified item IDs

+These additions will be implemented when time permits, but the core extraction and SQL-generation for NPCs is stable now.